duncangeere/duncangeere.com/content/about/_index.md

 I'm currently working as a senior creative producer at Information is Beautiful, and my freelance clients have included  Wired, BBC Wildlife, Nesta, Technology Review, FutureEarth, Popular Science, NME, PC Gamer, Techradar and Men's Health.

 All my business operations are 100% carbon-negative.
-I reduce my emissions annually, and the rest are covered by [Gold Standard](https://www.goldstandard.org/) offsets.
+I reduce my emissions annually, and offset the remaining sum with [Gold Standard](https://www.goldstandard.org/) offsets.

 Originally from the UK, now based in Sweden.